About HIDDEN TAICHI

-Hidden Tai Chi started in Downtown LA in 2005 by Christopher Nelson.
+Hidden Tai Chi started in Downtown Los Angeles, CA, in 2005 by Christopher Nelson.
 It was called, simply enough, the Downtown Tai Chi Studio.
 When the classes moved to Silverlake, the name was changed to simply Hidden Tai Chi.

 The “Hidden” aspect in the name is a reference to the style of Tai Chi being taught: the Hidden Tradition of the Yang style of Tai Chi Chuan.
 It is also a reference to the research which started the Studio in the first place; the search for the underlying principles and values in Tai Chi Chuan that keep it relevant in our modern age.